 - Cut the potatoes the same size: When boiling the potatoes, it is helpful if they are all the same size.
 It will help them cook evenly and be ready at the same time.

 - Do not undercook the potatoes.
-They should be fork tender.
+The potatoes should be fork tender when done.
 Otherwise, your mashed potatoes will not be soft and fluffy.

 - Add more butter – It really is very easy to make this homemade side dish.
 You can drizzle a little melted butter on top before serving if you prefer.

 - Only add in warm ingredients – Sit the butter and milk out and let it come to room temperature before mixing into the potatoes.
 This will make sure that the potatoes can absorb these ingredients and will be extra creamy.

 - Let the potatoes steam before mashing.
 Let the potatoes rest for approximately 10 minutes in the colander before moving them back to the pot to mash them.
 This allows the potatoes to dry some which will make them fluffy once they are mashed.

 - Change the Potatoes: We used regular russet potatoes in this recipe.
 However, Yukon gold potatoes or baby red potatoes would also be delicious.
 Honestly, I use whatever potatoes I can find at my local grocery store.

 - Use Heavy whipping cream: The recipe calls for milk, but you can substitute with heavy whipping cream for even creamier mashed potatoes.

 - Use a potato masher: If you want a chunkier mashed potatoes, use a hand potato masher instead of a hand mixer.
 Either way you will get the perfect mashed potatoes to your consistency.